armpitMFG/OSSM-Parts/Remote Reimagined/README.md

 ### Notes:
  - Double check ***ALL*** support remnants are cleaned off the screen frame portion of the Board Interface before tightening down
+     - Use caution/common-sense when placing the "Board Interface" on, if it feels like it's touching the screen component don't force it.
+Please message me and I will add additional clearance, I'm unsure the clearance needed to cover variance in boards but wanted to keep it tight-ish
- - I found that putting a single twist in the rubberband substantially improves grip between the knobs.
+ - I found that putting a single twist in the rubberband improves grip between the knobs.
  - There is room for improvement in filament usage and ergonomics for the Bottom, feel free to contribute designs!

 ### Updates: